-Researchers identify ways to improve quality of care measurement from electronic health recordsJanuary 15th, 2013 in Health /
+Researchers identify ways to improve quality of care measurement from electronic health recordsJanuary 15, 2013 in Medicine & Health / Health

 Health care providers and hospitals are being offered up to $27 billion in federal financial incentives to use electronic health records (EHRs) in ways that demonstrably improve the quality of care.
 The incentives are based, in part, on the ability to electronically report clinical quality measures.
 By 2014, providers nationwide will be expected to document and report care electronically, and by 2015, they will face financial penalties if they don't meaningfully use EHRs.

 A new, federally-funded study by Weill Cornell Medical College in the Jan.
 15 issue of Annals of Internal Medicine demonstrates ways in which quality measurement from EHRs—which are primarily designed for documentation of clinical care for individual patients—can be improved.
 In a large cross-sectional study in New York state, researchers demonstrated that the accuracy of quality measures can vary widely.
 Electronic reporting, although generally accurate, can both underestimate and overestimate quality.

 "This study reveals how challenging it is to measure quality in an electronic era.
 Many measures are accurate, but some need refinement," says the study's senior author, Dr. Rainu Kaushal, director of the Center for Healthcare Informatics Policy, chief of the Division of Quality and Medical Informatics and the Frances and John L. Loeb Professor of Medical Informatics at Weill Cornell.